lekjos/django-custom-admin-pages/docs/source/usage.rst

 Registering Views
 -----------------

-After you create a view, you can register it like you would a ``ModelAdmin``.
+After you create a view, you can register it like you would a ``ModelAdmin``:

 .. code-block:: python

    ### Important: Custom Views Must Be Registered Before Admin URLs are Loaded

    from django.contrib import admin